It is possible to be impacted by a disturbing or particularly distressing event even if you are not involved in it directly.

 At the same time, be mindful of anything that induces feelings of overwhelm or anxiety and scale back where necessary.

-Perhaps it’s watching the news, certain songs or social media.
+Perhaps it’s watching the news, listening to certain songs or scrolling through social media.

 Distressing events can leave you feeling helpless, especially when you are not directly involved.

-Find a way to help the cause through volunteering or other means.
+Find a way to help the cause through volunteering, raising awareness, donating money or other means.

 If you are unable to help the cause directly, find something else you can connect with that gives you a sense of meaning and purpose.